dohig/fed-at-ibm-weather-center/README.md

 Although this isn’t the full range of hooks released in `v16.8`, hopefully you can take enough away from today to use in your existing and future projects built with React - and the rest you can explore for yourself!

 From a UI perspective we’ll see no change in how our app looks "before hooks" and "after hooks".
 However our codebase and developer experience will certainly improve as a result.
-Perhaps not noticably on a project this size but at scale, with bigger products, larger development teams and quicker release cycles - the cleaner, clearer, and more reusable nature of hooks can have a real benefits day-to-day.
+Perhaps not noticably on a project this size but at scale, with bigger products, larger development teams and quicker release cycles (as we experience at IBM) - the cleaner, clearer, and more reusable nature of hooks can have a real benefits day-to-day.

+**Let's get started!**

 ## Outline
 Did you know there are now 13 FED@IBM Branches?!
 And they’re spread right across the globe - from California to India!
 I thought it would be cool to visualize that geographically in the application for this workshop.